eNMS-automation/eNMS/README.md

 ![Object filtering](readme/object_filtering.gif)

-Note that _filters apply to everything_ in eNMS that uses objects: dashboard, object deletion, geographical and logical views, task scheduling, etc. You can use them to visualize or send to script to a specific subset of devices.
+Note that **_filters apply to everything_** in eNMS that uses objects: dashboard, object deletion, geographical and logical views, task scheduling, etc. You can use them to visualize or send to script to a specific subset of devices.

 ### Filtering use case

-Let's imagine that you want to send a script to all routers with IOS 12.4(24)T or IOS 12.4(11)T. By default, all devices will be displayed in the netmiko / napalm script scheduling page.
+Let's imagine that you want to send a script to all routers with IOS 12.4(24)T or IOS 12.4(11)T. By default, all devices will be displayed in the _netmiko / napalm script scheduling_ page.

 The first step will be to filters the nodes:
-- go to the "Object filtering" page
+- go to the _Object filtering_ page
 - set the "Operating System" to `IOS`
 - set the "OS version" to `12.4\((24|11)\)T`
 - tick the regex box for the "OS version" parameter
 - apply the filter

-After that, in the netmiko / napalm scheduling page, _only the devices that match those criteria will be displayed_: all devices in the multiple selection box can therefore be selected as target devices.
+After that, in the netmiko / napalm scheduling page, **_only the devices that match those criteria will be displayed_**: all devices in the multiple selection box can therefore be selected as target devices.

 ## TACACS+ authentication